kaanaksit/odak/docs/course/index.md

 !!! success end "Acknowledgements"
     We thank our readers.
+    We also thank Yicheng Zhan for his feedback.

 !!! information end "Interested in supporting?"
     Enjoyed our course material and want us to do better in the future?